Is That Stock Attractively Valued? Your Beloved Multiples May Fool You

 A classic example of where EVA (Economic Value Added) and EPS differ and EVA wins the argument.

-Future Growth Reliance: our sentiment indicatorof choice.
+Future Growth Reliance: our sentiment indicator of choice.

 Most investors use multiples when it comes to assessing a stock’s valuation.
 The classic line of thought goes something like this: “Whirlpool (WHR) is trading at a PE of 6 while the typical range for this stock has been between 11 and 14 in the last five years, so the stock looks cheap.”